Hyperboloid structure

 Hyperboloid structures are architectural structures designed using a hyperboloid in one sheet.
 Often these are tall structures, such as towers, where the hyperboloid geometry's structural strength is used to support an object high above the ground.
 Hyperboloid geometry is often used for decorative effect as well as structural economy.
 The first hyperboloid structures were built by Russian engineer Vladimir Shukhov (1853–1939), including the Shukhov Tower in Polibino, Dankovsky District, Lipetsk Oblast, Russia.

+A hyperbolic paraboloid structure (also called a hypar) is a load-bearing structure with the shape of a truncated region of an infinite hyperbolic paraboloid.
+It's a doubly ruled and saddle surface, with perpendicular cross sections shaped like a hyperbola and a parabola.
+In architecture, it is often used as a saddle roof, which can be easily built using linear supports (straight line segments).
+In biology, it forms naturally a strong surface that won't buckle under compression.

 Properties

 Hyperbolic structures have a negative Gaussian curvature, meaning they curve inward rather than curving outward or being straight.
 As doubly ruled surfaces, they can be made with a lattice of straight beams, hence are easier to build than curved surfaces that do not have a ruling and must instead be built with curved beams.

 Hyperboloid structures are superior in stability against outside forces compared with "straight" buildings, but have shapes often creating large amounts of unusable volume (low space efficiency).
 Hence they are more commonly used in purpose-driven structures, such as water towers (to support a large mass), cooling towers, and aesthetic features.

 A hyperbolic structure is beneficial for cooling towers.
 At the bottom, the widening of the tower provides a large area for installation of fill to promote thin film evaporative cooling of the circulated water.
 As the water first evaporates and rises, the narrowing effect helps accelerate the laminar flow, and then as it widens out, contact between the heated air and atmospheric air supports turbulent mixing.